styxadmin/omsa_install/README.md

 # omsa_install.sh

-Simple automated script to install Dell OMSA on Dell PowerEdge R720.
+Simple automated script to install Dell OpenManage Server Administrator on a Dell PowerEdge R720.

 Tested on Proxmox 9.1.9 which runs on Debian 13